Geneviève Gobillot

-Geneviève Gobillot is a French scholar of Islam, Muslim civilization professor at the Jean Moulin University Lyon 3 since 1993, a specialist in Islamic mysticism, Shi'ism and Sufism, particularly in Al-Hakim al-Tirmidhi, author of the 10th century.
+Geneviève Gobillot is a French scholar of Islam, Muslim civilization and professor at the Jean Moulin University Lyon 3 since 1993.
+She is a specialist in Islamic mysticism, Shi'ism and Sufism, particularly in Al-Hakim al-Tirmidhi, author of the 10th century.
 Her work also includes the intercultural and intertextual reading of the Qur'an in the context of a rapprochement between monotheisms.